 This new, faster-paced era of CRE has it’s challenges, to be sure, but it also enables the average broker to compete with industry giants and minimize time spent on time consuming tasks like cold calling for real estate leads and conducting market research.

-Let’s take a look at four specific ways in which Reonomy’s comprehensive industry data can help brokers become more efficient in their day-to-day:
+Let’s look at four ways that property intelligence can help brokers and brokerages become more efficient in their day-to-day:

 1. Find What You Need, Where You Need It

 Success in CRE depends not only on access to insights, but access to high quality insights.

 As our world—and the CRE industry—becomes increasingly digitized, it’s easy for brokers to become overwhelmed by the sheer volume of data available.

 It’s essential for CRE professionals to be able to differentiate certain information from the noise—identifying the insights that are critical to their success.

 Reonomy’s slate of built-in filters enable brokers to restrict their property searches to a chosen property type, square footage, unit number, and financial history—or any combination of these filters.